aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

-Natural/istic programming is a broad term that can be applied to all those attempts at using a more or less realistic subset of natural language to write code.
+Natural/istic programming is a broad term that can be applied to all those attempts (with varying degrees of sophistication) at using a more or less realistic subset of natural language to write code.

-The idea of instructing a computer in natural language (or something similar enough) has, long before the advent of Large Language Models, been a dream and sometimes a nightmare, for people in computer science.
+The idea of instructing a computer in natural language (or something similar enough to deserve that name) has, long before the advent of Large Language Models, been a dream and sometimes a nightmare, for people in computer science.

 # Motivation